rexresearch

 [0097] The overall photo-catalytic efficiency of the

-TiO2-composite is comparable to that of P25, which is known to be
+TiO2-composite is comparable to that of P25, which is known to

-size of about 25 nm.
+particles size of about 25 nm.
 The catalytic performance of the

-TiO2-composite proves that most of the surface of TiO2 crystals is
+TiO2-composite proves that most of the surface of TiO2 crystals

-it is very difficult to recover P25 powder from water.
-This could
+superior.
+Besides, it is very difficult to recover P25 powder

-leads to a potential difficulty in downstream separation.
-In
+from water.
+This could leads to a potential difficulty in

-contrast, the composite catalyst can be readily separated from
+downstream separation.
+In contrast, the composite catalyst can

-aqueous solutions by filtration.
-The silicate layers in the
+be readily separated from aqueous solutions by filtration.
+The

-samples not only act as media allowing TiO2 to disperse in
+silicate layers in the samples not only act as media allowing

-nano-crystals but also link the distributed TiO2 nano-crystals to
+TiO2 to disperse in nano-crystals but also link the distributed

-large granules which can be recovered easily.
+TiO2 nano-crystals to large granules which can be recovered

-[0098] Besides this, we also found that nickel catalysts supported
+[0098] Besides this, we also found that nickel catalysts

-on ZrO2-composite and Al2O3-composite exhibit high conversion rate
+supported on ZrO2-composite and Al2O3-composite exhibit high

-catalyst supported activated Al2O3.
+longer than the catalyst supported activated Al2O3.

 [0099] These findings highlight the potential of the metal oxide